iamAkshayrao/scilab_point_cloud_toolbox/README.md

 ## Building and loading the toolbox:

   * Open Scilab.
-  * Cick on "file and browse for new" and browse to the SH105_TOOLBOX directrory.
+  * Cick on "file and browse for new" and browse to this directrory.
   * run "exec builder.sce" to build the toolbox for the first time.
 No need of executing this command from next time.
   * run "exec loader.sce" to load the toolbox.